ChainAgnostic/CAIPs/CAIPs/caip-30.md

 ## Simple Summary

-This document is about the details of the Solana namespaces and references for CAIP-2.
+This document is about the details of the Solana namespace and reference for CAIP-2.

 ## Abstract